-Because it is a debt you are obligated to repay, your student loans may show up on your report even before they are out of deferment and in repayment status.
-When you accept a student loan, you are opening an account with the lender, and they may begin reporting the account at any time.
-The account entry will show whether it is deferred or in repayment.
+When you accept a student loan, you are opening an account with a lender, and it may begin reporting the account to the three major credit bureaus (Experian, TransUnion and Equifax) at any time.
+The account entry on your credit file will show its status, whether it is deferred in repayment or otherwise.

-Although you may be making only one payment, student loans are often listed as a separate account for each enrollment period or semester that you attended school.
-Therefore, you may see multiple accounts listed for those individual loan amounts.
+Although you may make only one payment, student loans are often listed as separate accounts for each enrollment period or semester that you attended school.
+Therefore, you may see multiple accounts listed for those individual loans.

 Student loans also are often transferred and purchased by new lenders.
-If that happens, the old loans will still appear on your report, but they will show as transferred, which means they are closed with a zero balance.
-The new lender can then report the open accounts separately.
+If that happens, the old loans will still appear on your report, but they'll show as transferred with a zero balance.
+The new lender can then report the loan separately.

-A number of alternatives may be available to assist you with repayment during a difficult financial period.
-Student loan consolidation may result in lower monthly payments, although it typically increases the repayment period.
-Additional deferment time or hardship assistance might also be possible.
+A number of alternatives may be available during a difficult financial period, such as additional deferment time or hardship assistance.
+Consolidating your student loans may result in lower monthly payments, but it typically increases the repayment period.

 Thanks for asking.